Word JS API parity

 Range-based addressing withparaId-based addressing.
 UsefindTextorread_documentto resolve a paragraph first. - Replace each Office.js method call with its tool equivalent from the table above.

-For agents you're writing fresh, you don't need this mapping at all, just call the tools directly.
+For agents you're writing fresh, you don't need this mapping at all.
+Call the tools directly.